-WilmerHale was among 42 law firms the Women in Law Empowerment Forum (WILEF) awarded with the organization’s 2018 Gold Standard Certification for meeting criteria that indicate the firms are delivering on the promise of advancing the careers of women lawyers.
+The Women in Law Empowerment Forum (WILEF) has awarded WilmerHale the 2022 US Gold Standard Certification.
+This marks the seventh year that the organization has recognized the firm’s dedication to advancing the careers of women lawyers.

-- 15% of firm and US branch office heads are women
+- 20% of firm and U.S. branch office heads are women

 - 25% of the firm’s primary governance committee are women

 - 25% of the firm’s compensation committee or its equivalent are women